Marker Logo

 2. Revolutionary War scout hid in falls that bear his name.
 Horseshoe Falls is a place of beauty overflowing with romance and history of the American Revolution.
 (Submitted on August 16, 2012, by Brian Scott of Anderson, South Carolina.)

 3. Battle of Musgrove Mill.
-The Battle of Musgrove Mill, which took place on August 18, 1780, was one of the early turning points in the Southern Campaign of the American Revolution, and stands as an excellent example of the guerilla
+The Battle of Musgrove Mill, which took place on August 18, 1780, was one of the early turning points in the Southern Campaign of the American Revolution, and stands as an excellent example of the guerilla conflict and civil

 "Patriot in Petticoats" Marker (Far Right)<br>with Mary Musgrave Monument (Center) image.
 Click for full size.

-Photographed By Brian Scott, November 22, 2008
+Photographed by Brian Scott, November 22, 2008

 2. "Patriot in Petticoats" Marker (Far Right)